4pcmretttjju/docker-targetbot/README.md

 # Docker Urbandead TargetBot

-Docker image of **TargetBot** - an evolution of [strikebot](https://github.com/mitcdh/docker-strikebot), the one true papa of the [Ridleybank Resistance Front](http://wiki.urbandead.com/index.php/The_Ridleybank_Resistance_Front) and also a generic IRC bot for coordinating zombie strikes on [urbandead.com](urbandead.com)
+Docker image containing utils for **TargetBot** - an evolution of [strikebot](https://github.com/mitcdh/docker-strikebot), the one true papa of the [Ridleybank Resistance Front](http://wiki.urbandead.com/index.php/The_Ridleybank_Resistance_Front) and also a generic IRC bot for coordinating zombie strikes on [urbandead.com](urbandead.com)

 ### Environment Variables